-“Before the shutdown”, according to Ms. Kohan, ”brown and yellow leaves were immediately whisked away” from the garden.”
+“Before the shutdown”, according to Ms. Kohan, “brown and yellow leaves were immediately whisked away” from the garden.”
 The brown and yellow leaves are really starting to multiply in my garden, too, now.
 It is fall, after all.
 Should I fret?
 Put one of my kids to whisk them away?
-No. I actually think they are beautiful.
+No. They make great compost!!!
+And, I actually think they are quite beautiful.
 They add character and realism to my garden.
 They remind me that life is never static, but always changing.
 They encourage me to welcome each new season that God is bringing into my life.

 Prior to the shutdown, at the Kitchen Garden, “diseased or bug-infested plants were removed” as well, she says, rather than simply left “mouldering on the ground” … umm..like mine…